yusufaine/tp/docs/UserGuide.md

 </div>

-The GUI similar to the below should appear in a few seconds.Note how the app contains some sample data.<br>
+The GUI similar to the below should appear in a few seconds.
+Note how the app contains some sample data.<br>

 ![Ui](images/Ui.png)